Lauren, Lauren, Lauren, Lauren, Lauren!

 Anyways, they came over to my buddy’s trailer at the campground (you should’ve guessed the trailer part) and we all just hung out for a while drinking and bullshitting like always.
 I say (I say “I say” a lot) like always, because I still can’t remember anything distinctive up until that point of the night, so I’m just assuming it was the norm.
 Her friend though I think may have gotten a pretend marriage proposal for dipping with one of my buddies, but I don’t recall anything else besides that.
 There were probably drinking games, I was probably trying to get on her brother’s good side, some brief background information may have been exchanged, yada yada.
 I think you get the picture.

 I suppose at some point then I had decided she had been there long enough to pass the test, and I wanted to have some alone time with her.
 Time away from her brother so I could find out more about her.
 Ok, that’s probably bullshit.
-I just wanted some alone time with her.
+I probably just wanted some alone time with her (regrettable winky face).
 Don’t judge.
 So, somehow a diversion was created and we went back to one of the rooms where I can only hope my intentions were honest.
 Regardless of intentions, though, in that room my life changed forever.
 Drop your dirty conclusions there please.

-Like I said before, nothing up until that point had been totally note-worthy or unique in our encounters.
-But, while we were in that room and were talking, me probably a bunch of insubstantial nonsense and her maybe somewhat serious stuff, something happened.
+Like I said before, nothing up until that point of the night had been totally note-worthy or unique in our encounters.
+But, while we were in that room and while we were talking, me probably a bunch of insubstantial nonsense and her maybe somewhat serious stuff, something happened.
 This next part is what’s really hard to describe.
 Some things in life are just like that.
 Even the people living in these moments can’t fully understand them.

-I don’t know if it was just something she said, or the way she said it, or maybe it was that I could actually hear her and feel her – the embodiment of who she was – in what she said, but something she said within that conversation immediately caused my world to stop.
-I mean stop completely.
+I don’t know if it was just something she said, or the way she said it, or maybe it was just that I could actually hear her and feel her – the embodiment of who she was – in what she said, but something she said within that conversation immediately caused my world to stop and a whole new world to start.
+And I mean stop completely.
 There was a world before that moment, and a world after.
 Whatever I was about to say vanquished from my mind, all the noise in my head, all the angles I was probably trying to set up, any normal thought I might have possibly had ceased to exist.
 I was speechless, thoughtless, and flabbergasted.
 Whatever she had said, whatever she had done, had stopped my normal existence dead in it’s tracks and awakened something deep within me.

 Reflecting back upon that moment and my life before then, before her, I feel like my life was like being Jim Carrey on the Truman Show.
 I was not free, but I was also unaware of my imprisonment.
 Most everything about my life was fake.
 It had been scripted characteristically Americana to the T. I was not original or unique or authentic.
 I was purely a manifestation of everything I had absorbed from the mainstream, and she was the first person, the first voice, to make me see or feel anything outside of that tiny world.